jwalsh/observex-demo/internal-developer-platform/platform/service-mesh/README.md

 # Service Mesh
 This directory contains configurations and documentation for our service mesh implementation.
-It enhances inter-service communication and security.
+It focuses on internal service-to-service communication, providing service discovery, load balancing, and security.